sealmove/orcas/README.md

 # orcas
-A hacking lab in a docker container
+A highly sterilized hacking lab consisting of docker containers